 Completed in Fall 2015, the University of Utah's new S.J.
 Quinney College of Law building supports the College's innovative pedagogical objectives by providing the ultimate collaborative environment.
-The facility is an entirely new development in legal education; inventive ways of allocating and configuring space break down conventional compartmentalized plans and distribute research, instruction, experiential learning, and clinical spaces throughout the building.
-The design reinforces the College's core values, including the commitment to high-quality legal scholarship and community-engaged learning and public service.
-Innovation and impact characterize the building's design and the activities of the students, faculty, and staff.
+The facility is an entirely new development in legal education.
+By inventively allocating and configuring space, conventional compartmentalized plans are broken down resulting in research, instructional, experiential learning, and clinical spaces being distributed throughout the building.
+The design reinforces the College's core values, including the commitment to high-quality legal scholarship and communityengaged learning and public service.
+The new College of Law is targeting LEED Platinum certification with energy cost savings of 65%.
+The design is characterized by the themes of innovation and impact, reflecting the activities of students, faculty, and staff.